 4. Hop on a Bike

 One of the best ways to experience Cowichan is on two wheels!
-Whether you’re cruising down the Cowichan Valley Trail or tackling some challenging mountain bike paths on Mount Tzouhalem, Cowichan is the cycling destination for riders of all skill levels.
+Whether you’re cruising down the Cowichan Valley Trail or tackling some challenging single-track trails on Mount Tzouhalem, Maple Mountain or Mount Prevost, Cowichan is the cycling destination for riders of all skill levels.

 Or ride at a leisurely pace to reveal some hidden gems on Vancouver Island with Citrus Cycles!
 Cruise through Cowichan on one of their electric bikes and let them guide you through the region’s beautiful landscapes.